Magnifying glass reviewing documents for an FDA 513(g) request for information.

 If your company qualifies as a small business, you can significantly cut the cost of your 513(g) request.
 The reduced fee for small businesses in fiscal year 2025 is $3,650—a nearly 50% savings.
 To get this discount, you must first apply for and receive a “small business designation” from the FDA.
 The key here is timing.
 You need to submit your small business application at least 60 days before you plan to send in your 513(g) request.
 This deadline is firm, so planning ahead is essential to ensure your eligibility for the reduced rate.
 It’s a simple step that can make a big difference for your budget.

-Common Challenges and How to Prepare for Them
+Common 513(g) Submission Challenges to Prepare For

 Submitting a 513(g) request can feel like a straightforward step, but the path isn’t always a straight line.
 Knowing the common hurdles companies face can help you plan better and manage your expectations.
 From unexpected delays to ambiguous responses, being prepared for the realities of the process is your best strategy for success.
 Let’s walk through some of the most frequent challenges and what you can do to get ahead of them.
 By understanding the potential pitfalls, the true nature of FDA timelines, and how to handle an uncertain outcome, you can approach your submission with confidence and a clear plan for what comes next.